-In a number of countries, such as France and India, governments have not yet made a formal decision on the regulation of cryptocurrencies.
-While they are still thinking about which side to take, they warn potential users about high risks of investing in crypto due to its high volatility.
+In a number of countries, like India, governments have not yet made a formal decision on the regulation of cryptocurrencies.
+While they are still thinking about which side to take, they warn potential users about the high risks of investing in crypto due to its high volatility.

 Tax Software for Cryptocurrency